Photo: Young Artist Joshua Conyers as Marullo in Rigoletto (2017).

 - Receive career counseling from PBO’s experienced artistic staff

-The 2018-2019 season training curriculum includes extended residencies with the following guest faculty:
+During recent seasons, the training curriculum has regularly included extended residencies with the following guest faculty:

 - Craig Rutenberg, vocal coach

 - Danielle Orlando, vocal coach

 - Rachelle Jonck, vocal coach

 - David Stern, Chief Conductor

 Participants also work regularly with our resident music staff, including: